akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 The below example shows how setting up HTTPS works.
 First, you create and configure an instance of @apidoc[HttpsConnectionContext].

-If you have certificate files in PEM-files (often with extensions `.pem`, `.key` and `.crt`), you can use a convenience factory for loading them:
+If you have certificate files in PEM-files (often with extensions `.pem`, `.key` and `.crt`), you can use the convenience factories in @apidoc[SSLContextFactory$] for loading them:

 Scala
 :  @@snip [HttpsServerExampleSpec.scala](/docs/src/test/scala/docs/http/scaladsl/server/HttpsServerExampleSpec.scala) { #convenience-cert-loading }

 Java
 :  @@snip [HttpsServerExampleTest.scala](/docs/src/test/java/docs/http/javadsl/server/HttpsServerExampleTest.java) { #convenience-cert-loading }

+For mTLS (mutual TLS) the trusted CA cert list needs to contain the CA that issues the certs which clients that the server trusts connect with.

 If there are more low level aspects you need to configure, or if you are loading certificates from a Java key store: